 - Due to some odd aspect ratio specs, the resolution on monitors can be a bit…different.
 Many 4K gaming monitors exist, but unlike TVs the resolution numbers can vary based on the screen shape.

 - Optimally, anything above 1920 x 1080 is solid for 2019 models, including 2560 x 1440, 3440 x 1440, and 3840 x 2160 (4K)

-- Remember that higher resolutions will create smaller text and images (the size of the screen remaining equal) so you may have to enlarge certain content.
+- Remember that higher resolutions will create smaller text and images (the size of the screen remaining equal) so you may have to enlarge certain content on 4K displays.

 - Response times refer to how quickly the monitor can update the image based on the input it receives.

 - A great response time these days is anywhere from 5ms – 1ms, but will rarely go above that.